stevedylandev/openzeppelin-community-contracts/README.md

 - Extensions and modules compatible with contracts in the [@openzeppelin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) package
 - Alternative implementation of interfaces defined in the [@openzeppelin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) package
 - Contracts with third-party integrations
+- Contracts built by community members, that align with OpenZeppelin offerings
 - General prototypes and experiments

 Code is provided by the OpenZeppelin Contracts team, as well as by community contributors, for other developers to review, discuss, iterate on, and potentially use.